What to Expect When Facing an Administrative Separation Board

 Contact Court & Carpenter

-At Court & Carpenter we have an experienced and aggressive military defense lawyer team that will do everything in their power to make your case airtight for success.
+At Court & Carpenter we have an experienced and aggressive military defense lawyer team that will do everything in our collective power to make your case airtight for success.
 Our team had a long and successful track record.
 Feel free to contact us online through our free consultation form or by calling us at 1-206-357-8434 so that we can get started on your case as soon as possible.

 *america’s best reviewed according to avvo.com